How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 The POAS calculation uses gross profit (net sales – cost of goods sold) rather than net profit to limit operational inefficiency damaging marketing.
 Advertisers cannot influence your manufacturing and shipping.

 All marketing channels cannot separate new versus repeat customers.
 The data exists only in Shopify so a solution needs to access your Shopify.
 You also need ad spend across multiple channels pulled together into one location.
-You need a third-party solution to gather the three metrics of ncROAS, MER, and POAS.
+You need a third-party solution to gather the four metrics.

 We ask all clients to sign up to Triple Whale because it becomes the heart for growth.
 Triple Whale can become the central source of truth for your Shopify store to view all meaningful data in real-time.